Pins and Needles

 National Cabinet

-National Cabinet was established in March 2020 in response to the pandemic, and replaced COAG for the duration of the crisis.
-It was composed of the State Premiers, the Chief Ministers and Prime Minister.
-Initially, National Cabinet was able to work collaboratively on crisis management, but unfortunately, politics and individual agendas made the group less effective and able to make good decisions.
+National Cabinet was established in March 2020 in response to the pandemic and has replaced COAG for the duration of the crisis.
+It has been composed of the State Premiers, the Chief Ministers and Prime Minister.
+Initially, National Cabinet was able to work collaboratively on crisis management, but unfortunately, politics and individual agendas have since made the group less effective and able to make good decisions.

 Negative Result